The future isn't set in stone; it's written in policy.

 Master of National Security Policy

-Designed for mid-career national security professionals, this hybrid degree builds analytical and communication skills while students work full- time.
+Designed for mid-career national security professionals, this hybrid degree builds analytical and communication skills while students work full-time.
 Classes are online, with in-person residences on Duke’s main campus.

 Program Comparison

-All master’s programs include financial aid and fellowship opportunities, networking, graduate career services, and professional development tailored to your career stage.
+All master’s programs include financial aid and fellowship opportunities, graduate career services, and professional development tailored to your career stage.
 Residential programs are based on campus.
 Hybrid programs blend synchronous and asynchronous online learning with brief in-person residencies.

-Programs | Modality | Stage | Customizable | Length | Dual Degree? |
+| Programs | Modality | Stage | Customizable | Length | Dual Degree? |

-MPP | full-time, residential | early-career | yes | 2 years | yes |
+| Master of Public Policy | full-time, residential | early-career | yes | 24 months | yes |

-MIDP | full-time, residential | mid-career | yes | 2 years or 3 semesters | |
+| Master of International Development Policy | full-time, residential | mid-career | yes | 12, 18, or 24 months | no |

-MPA | hybrid* | mid-career/executive | yes | 15 or 18 months | |
+| Master of Public Affairs | hybrid | mid-career/executive | yes | 15 or 18 months | no |

-MNSP | hybrid* | mid-career/executive | 12 or 20 months |
+| Master of National Security Policy | hybrid | mid-career/executive | no | 12 or 20 months | no |

 international Master of Environmental Policy